The BGP Cisco ACI must be configured to use the maximum prefixes feature to protect against route table flooding and prefix de-aggregation attacks.

 Description

-The effects of prefix de-aggregation can degrade router performance due to the size of routing tables and also result in black-holing legitimate traffic.
+The effects of prefix de-aggregation can degrade router performance due to the size of routing tables and result in black-holing legitimate traffic.
 Initiated by an attacker or a misconfigured router, prefix de-aggregation occurs when the announcement of a large prefix is fragmented into a collection of smaller prefix announcements.
 Maximum prefix limits on peer connections combined with aggressive prefix-size filtering of customers' reachability advertisements will effectively mitigate the de-aggregation risk.
-BGP maximum prefix must be used on all eBGP routers to limit the number of prefixes that it should receive from a particular neighbor, whether customer or peering AS.
-Consider each neighbor and how many routes they should be advertising and set a threshold slightly higher than the number expected.
+BGP maximum prefix must be used on all eBGP routers to limit the number of prefixes it should receive from a particular neighbor, whether customer or peering AS.
+Consider each neighbor and how many routes that will be advertised and set a threshold slightly higher than the number expected.

 ℹ️ Check